dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-10-02-bitcoin-is-digital-scarcity.md

 Is there a way to farm it effectively?
 And, most importantly: Who is in charge of the arena?

 History shows that any rules that can be broken will be broken.
 Consequently, we can assert the following with confidence: If the objects are virtual---disconnected from reality---they can be created at a whim.
-If there is a mechanism to make more of a desired good---virtual or not---some ingenious humans will find a way to do so efficiently.
-[Footnote: Diamonds come to mind.]
-If the arena is virtual---if the environment is disconnected from reality---the rules of the game can be changed arbitrarily, and, even more catastrophically, the arena can disappear.
+If there is a mechanism to make more of a desired good---virtual or not---some ingenious humans will find a way to do so efficiently.[^fn-diamonds] If the arena is virtual---if the environment is disconnected from reality---the rules of the game can be changed arbitrarily, and, even more catastrophically, the arena can disappear.

+[^fn-diamonds]: Diamonds are one example of a real-world good that used to be scarce but can now be farmed.
+Thanks to human ingenuity, diamonds can be produced artificially.
+To quote the [U.S. National Minerals Information Center](https://web.archive.org/web/20221002111535/https://www.usgs.gov/centers/national-minerals-information-center/industrial-diamond-statistics-and-information): "Synthetic industrial is superior to its natural diamond counterpart because it can be produced in unlimited quantities, and, in many cases, its properties can be tailored for specific applications.
+Consequently, manufactured diamond accounts for more than 90% of the industrial diamond used in the United States."

 For in-game currencies, this means that the company that is running the game servers went bankrupt or decided to shut down for other reasons.